- What is a Critical Incident?

 - Do ACCESS Consultants provide Critical Incident training at all levels?

-- What would ACCESS Programs offer during a Critical Situation?
+- What would ACCESS offer during a Critical Incident?

 What is a Critical Incident?

 Critical incidents are situations with the potential to cause psychological harm to employees and may occur inside or outside the workplace.